Seroleashed/rexpack-boilerplate/README.md

 It offers a dev and prod server as well as dev and prod builds and js/css hot reloading for the dev build.
 The prod build is uglified and minified.

-routing is handled by react-router-dom for now.
-There is no chunking implemented yet.
+Routing is handled by react-router-dom for now.